electron/electron/docs/api/native-image.md

 ## Template Image

 Template images consist of black and an alpha channel.
-Template images are not intended to be used as standalone images, and are usually mixed with other content to create the desired final appearance.
+Template images are not intended to be used as standalone images and are usually mixed with other content to create the desired final appearance.

 The most common case is to use template images for a menu bar icon, so it can